 The success of so many missions over air, sea and land, organised and dispatched in such a short period of time, before mobile phones, or internet connections, is a testament to the ingenuity displayed throughout Operation Snowdrop and to those involved.

 And so with the end of February Caithness saw the end of the dreadful weather that had affected so many.

 Costs, Lessons & Opinions

 Operation Snowdrop was undoubtedly a success in aiding those left stranded without food or medical supplies throughout two extremely fierce snowstorms.
-Indeed, much distress and tragedy was also entailed, as it inevitably would have been.
+Much distress and tragedy was nonetheless endured.

 The impact of the storm was costly, both financially and otherwise, and the response was a vital lesson in how cooperative branches of government, the armed forces, and the general public could come together and resist as a community.
 As Caithness looked to the future the ‘cost of the storm’ was considered.

 Warnings of the possibility of another such storm were taken seriously and certain necessities were addressed.

 Appreciation of the efforts of all involved pours from the pages of the Council reports and commendations for risks taken to deliver assistance and aid are conveyed throughout editions of the John O’Groat Journal.
 There is to be found amongst the high praise, nevertheless, voices of dissent railing against another chosen culprit they believe responsible for the intensity of the storm’s impact: improvidence & modern life.